-If you’re aged 16 plus and have received cancer treatment at Medway Maritime Hospital, either as an inpatient or day patient between April and June this year, you may be asked to take part in the National Cancer Patient Experience Survey (NCPES) later in the year.
+If you’re aged 16 plus and receive cancer treatment at Medway Maritime Hospital, either as an inpatient or day patient between April and June this year, you may be asked to take part in the National Cancer Patient Experience Survey (NCPES) later in the year.

 If you are invited, you will get a letter with more information.
 Please take part and share your experiences of cancer care so we can understand what is working well and what needs to change.
 Your feedback will then be used by us to help improve our services.